Ricardosgeral/relier/README.md

 and unplug the power supply.
 This will prevent corruption of the micro SD card and of the USB drive, and increase their life span.
 To silently disconnect the server you can either:
-   + hold the *red pushbutton* in the back of the *acquisition system box* for more than *5 seconds* (if holden between 2 and 5 seconds, the *Raspberry Pi* will reboot), or
+   + hold the *red pushbutton* in the back of the *acquisition system box* for more than *3 seconds* (if holden between 1 and 3 seconds, the *Raspberry Pi* will reboot), or
    + `$ sudo halt` in a *SSH* terminal session.
 - If more than one USB drive is plugged in (not recommended !), data will be saved in the *first drive* being found.
 - Data in the *CSV* files is ***never deleted*** automatically.
-If a file with the same name already exists in the USB drive or in the micro SD card, data is placed in the file but bellow the last row already there.
+If a file with the same name already exists in the USB drive or in the micro SD card, data is saved in the file but placed below the last row already there.
 This means that multiple tests may be collected in the same file (not desirable).
 It is preferable to set each test in an individual file.

 ### 7.2.
 Internet connection available (Ethernet or WiFi)

-Data collection is also done locally in *CSV* format.
+Data collection is also saved locally in *CSV* format.
-That is, if a USB drive is plugged in, data goes to the USB drive, otherwise, data goes to the micro SD card in the server.
+That is, if a USB drive is plugged in, data is saved to the USB drive, otherwise, data is saved to the server micro SD card.

 However, ***in addition***, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.json* file is provided (see instructions in *Software installation > server sofrware*).
-This functionality allows ***Live data streaming***.

 #### How to enable 'Google Sheets'
 1. Select that option: